• Skip to main content

 • Shrimp Pasta in Tomato Cream Sauce

-• use any type of pasta – bow ties, linguine, spaghetti etc.
+• Use any type of pasta – bow ties, linguine, spaghetti etc.

-• add fresh or dried herbs.
+• Add fresh or dried herbs.
+Tarragon, basil, oregano, and parsley are delicious.

-• go big with the salt and pepper in this dish.
+• Go big with the salt and pepper in this dish.
 Taste, season, taste, season.

 veggies and pasta in a pan